Romans 15:1 - We who are strong ought to bear with the failings of the weak and not to please ourselves.

 One thing you can do is have a written plan.
 It is:

-You can see in the Bible verse above that those who are strong should bear with those who are weak.
-Living with chronic pain or illness can seem difficult to bear with, but finding tangle ways to educate those around you will have a significant positive effect on the quality of life for the suffering.
+We can see in the Bible verse above that those who are strong should bear with those who are weak.
+Living with chronic pain or illness can seem difficult to bear.
+Finding tangle ways to educate those around you will have a significant positive effect on the quality of life for the suffering.